Up to 60% off sofas & mattresses — limited‑time deals.

 Comfort Specs That Matter More Than Overall Size

-• Feet-flat test: sit back with hips against the back cushion; your feet should feel supported rather than dangling.
+• Feet-flat test: sit back with your hips against the back cushion; your feet should feel supported rather than dangling.

 Materials, Cleaning, and Indoor Air: Practical Considerations